-Only characters that have observed the requisite conditions for movement and who have not attacked during the previous turn can carry out defensive fire.
+Only characters that have observed the requisite conditions for movement and who have not been attacked during the previous turn can carry out defensive fire.

-Unlike offensive fire, which is used against non-active, hence immobile characters, defensive fire takes place while the enemy is moving.
+Unlike offensive fire, which is used against immobile characters, defensive fire takes place while the enemy is moving.
 The player using defensive fire can thus interrupt a character's move at any moment on a specific hex and declare that he/she is firing on him there with one or more missile-men.
 As a result of simultaneous firing, all the missile-men that will intervene at this moment must be identified before the shots are resolved.
 Whatever the results of the shots, all are treated as having fired.
-In other words, if a player identifies, for example, three missile-men and the enemy character is killed by the second shot, the third missile-man will still have carried out his shot.
-His shot will not have had any additional effect: a common result often produced in reality.
+In other words, if a player identifies, for example, three missile-men and the enemy character is killed by the second shot, the third missileman will still have carried out his shot.
+His shot will not have had any additional effect: a result often produced in reality.

-If, after having survived one or more shots in one hex during his movement, the enemy character can still move, he cannot be subject to further defensive fire until he has moved again:
+If, after having survived one or more shots in one hex during his movement, the enemy character can still move, a fresh defensive fire cannot be carried out against him unless he has moved:

-1 hex further if he is on foot and wounded;

-- > 2 hexes further if he is on foot and unharmed; - > 3 hexes further if he is mounted; - > 4 hexes further if he is mounted and charging.
+- > 1 hex further if he is on foot and wounded - > 2 hexes further if he is on foot and unharmed - > 3 hexes further if he is mounted - > 4 hexes further if he is mounted and charging

-So from here to there he may have the time to hide behind a tree or come into contact with the character that had just shot at him...
+So from here to there he may perhaps have the time to hide behind a tree or arrive in contact with the character that had just shot at him...